 The Glen Arbor Arts Center (GAAC) offers several opportunities for artist residencies each year.
 Located on the Leelanau Peninsula of Northern Michigan, Glen Arbor provides a perfect backdrop to create and explore.
 This awe-inspiring locale also offers the opportunity to work within the Sleeping Bear Dunes National Lakeshore at Thoreson Farm, a farmstead in the historic Port Oneida district of the National Lakeshore three miles from Glen Arbor.
 This idyllic setting offers studio space in a seasonal, rustic building that overlooks open fields and woodlands.
 The National Lakeshore includes miles of spectacular Lake Michigan shoreline, wooded hills and the Crystal River.
 The purpose of the GAAC residency program is to provide visiting artists with a respite from daily responsibilities to enable them to concentrate on their work.

 Housing is provided free of charge.
 The artist’s residence, a second-floor walk-up apartment, is not handicap accessible.
 AIR residents must be able to climb stairs unassisted.
 We apologize for this currently unavoidable situation.
 The furnished apartment includes a bedroom and living room, a small bath, and a limited “galley” kitchen.
 Resident artists will need to bring linens for a double bed and towels.
 The refrigerator is small; but a grocery and many restaurants are within easy walking distance.
 Each resident artist will have a local host who can help guest artists get acclimated to the area.
 Household pets are not allowed under any circumstances.
 The apartment is smoke-free.
 Residents are prohibited from using art materials/painting in the apartment.
 A seasonal studio space is provided at Thoreson Farm in the Sleeping Bear Dunes National Lakeshore.
+The tool shed containing the studio is a divided, shared space.
+The GAAC’s ceramics program occupies one end of the building.

 Studio Space Provided